-Prior to law school, Kayla attended Western Carolina University, where she graduated summa cum laude with a Bachelor of Arts in English with a concentration in Professional Writing and a minor in Spanish.
-In her spare time, she loves traveling, attempting to cook, yoga, and reading.
+Prior to graduating from Campbell University School of Law with honors, Kayla attended Western Carolina University, where she graduated summa cum laude with a Bachelor of Arts in English and a minor in Spanish.
+In her spare time, she enjoys traveling, painting, yoga, and reading.

 Most Recent Posts